 The half day face-to-face session covers

-The face-to-face component is designed to be delivered after participants have completed the eLearning MHFA Course for the White-Collar Workplace.
+The face-to-face component is designed to be delivered after participants have completed the eLearning MHFA in the Workplace Course.

 In this face-to-face training, the focus is on the revision and application of knowledge and skills learnt in the eLearning component, providing participants with the opportunity to: